GhostVaibhav/to_be_decided/README.md

 ##  Idea
 <hr>

-### This is a simple website which tells you about people nearby which are interested in fitness activities and chatting with others to share their knowledge with the world.
-The website is also suplemented with motivational quotes to motivate people.
+### This is a simple website that tells you about people nearby who are interested in fitness activities and chatting with others to share their knowledge with the world.
+The website is also supplemented with motivational quotes to motivate people.
 &nbsp;
 ## Simplified form of our idea
 <hr>